jaisantiago/Advanced-Computer-Programming-and-Algorithms-Repository/README.md

 ## C. MULTI-MODEL SUBSETTING
 #### Problem: Create a DataFrame named selected_cars containing only the records for three models: Datsun 710, Lotus Europa, and Ferrari Dino.
 For these records, retain only Model, mpg, cyl, hp, and gear.
 Select the rows by their model values rather than by row numbers.
 Display selected cars and its shape.
 #### Clear Condition: The final DataFrame must contain exactly three rows and five columns.
 #### Solution: Another Boolean condition was employed to get the rows asked by the problem.
-By using the boolean or ```|```, the rows for the models Datsun 710, Lotus Europa, and Ferrari Dino were selected.
-Then to get the specific their specific characteristics in the columns ```['Model','mpg','cyl','hp','gear']``` was utilized.
+By using the boolean "or" ```|```, the rows for the models Datsun 710, Lotus Europa, and Ferrari Dino were selected.
 ```
 selected_cars = cars.loc[(cars['Model']=='Datsun 710') | (cars['Model']=='Lotus Europa') | (cars['Model']=='Ferrari Dino'), ['Model','mpg','cyl','hp','gear']]
 selected_cars